List of The Simpsons guest stars (seasons 21–present): Upcoming scheduled guest stars

 The following have been announced as guest stars for upcoming episodes that have not yet aired.
 This however is subject to change as sometimes in the past announced guest stars have had their appearances cut for time, been removed or replaced, or for some other reason have not appeared in the final episode.

-Episodes with * in the No. column are order and airdates tentative to change based on entries in the Entertainment Identifier Registry.

-Additionally, the staff have written a part in mind for Dwayne "The Rock" Johnson.
+Additionally, executive producer Matt Selman stated that he has a part in mind for Larry David for an upcoming episode but has doubts whether he'll accept the offer.

 Guest stars with multiple appearances

 The following people have guest starred on the show twice or more.